briandfoy/briandfoy.github.io/_posts/2020-04-04-satanic-panic.md

 * 1987 - DSM-III-R, with extensive revisions for dissociative disorders
 * 1984-1990 - First Accusations in the [McMartin Preschool case](https://en.wikipedia.org/wiki/McMartin_preschool_trial)
 * 1986 - SRA classes taught by International Society for the Study of Multiple Personality and Dissociation
+* November 1986 - Mike Wallace, *60 Minutes* - interviews on the McMartin case
 * 1986 - *The Devil Rides Out*
 * 1985 - Warnke on 20/20
 * December 1983 - International Society for the Study of Multiple Personality and Dissociation Annual Conference